Swizec/react-d3js-es6-ebook/manuscript/animation.md

 You know the pattern by now, don't you?
 Update state, do transition, sync state with reality after transition.

-In this case, we change the `className`, then we move the letter into its new horizontal position.
+In this case, we change the `color`, then we move the letter into its new horizontal position.

 We could have done all of this in `componentWillUpdate` as well.
 However, we can't do it in `componentDidUpdate`.
 We need to know both the current index *and* the new index.
 It helps us decide whether to transition or not.